Skip to main content

 Recent and proposed cuts to federal research investments threaten to undermine the successful and longstanding partnership between Johns Hopkins and the federal government.

 Many federal agencies have significantly slowed the release of new research awards and the renewal of existing awards, leading to a sharp drop in federal research investment at Hopkins and other universities.
-From late January through late May of this year, new research funding awards were down by nearly two-thirds as compared to the same period in 2024.
+More than 80 existing federal grants have been terminated since January.
+From late January through mid-September of this year, we have received 40% fewer new awards, representing approximately 50% less research funding, as compared to the same period in 2024.
+This means that the total value of our federal research grants has declined by more than $500 million compared with this time last year, excluding the USAID reductions shared previously.

 Proposed cuts to federal research funding